weddingjuma/zushaapp/README.md

 - `ionic setup sass` : use sass
 - `ionic serve` : start the app on your browser

-For the impatients, you can run all these commands in one time : `git clone git@github.com:denzelwamburu/lb-ngIonic.git && cd lb-ng-ionic && bower install && npm install && ionic setup sass && ionic serve`
+For the impatients, you can run all these commands in one time : `git clone git@github.com:denzelwamburu/lb-ngIonic.git && cd lb-ngIonic && bower install && npm install && ionic setup sass && ionic serve`

 To run the app on your android device :